knutankv/beef/README.md

 assembly = fe.Assembly([first_part, second_part])
 ```

 For details on how to set up a full model, please refer to the examples.
+For code reference visit [knutankv.github.io/beef](https://knutankv.github.io/beef/).

 Examples
 =======================